 PR events are excellent occasions for meeting potential clients and launching new products.
-But you have to prepare them very carefully if they should turn out to be anything other than a waste of time.
+But, as with all PR services, you have to prepare them very carefully if they should turn out to be anything other than a waste of time.

 Preparation, Preparation, Preparation